plinder-org/plinder/README.md

 ```

 OpenStructure is not published on PyPI.
 Evaluation metrics backed by
-OpenStructure (including lDDT and RMSD) require a compatible Conda environment;
+OpenStructure (including lDDT and RMSD) use its command-line actions and require
-the repository's `environment.yml` installs it from Bioconda.
+OpenStructure 2.12.0 or newer; the repository's `environment.yml` installs it
+from Bioconda.
+See the [evaluation guide](docs/evaluation.md) for evaluating
+folders of ligand or protein-interface predictions.

 ## License
 Data curated by PLINDER are made available under the Apache License 2.0.